 Yahya Sinwar is a U.S.-designated senior Hamas leader with ties to the group’s political and military wings.“Terrorist Designations of Yahya Sinwar, Rawhi Mushtaha, and Muhammed Deif,” U.S. Department of State, September 8, 2015, https://www.state.gov/j/ct/rls/other/des/266520.htm;

 Avi Issacharoff, “Top Hamas officer rumored killed by IDF,” Times of Israel, July 23, 2014, http://www.timesofisrael.com/top-hamas-officer-rumored-killed-by-idf/.
 In February 2017 internal elections, Hamas elected Sinwar as its political chief in the Gaza Strip.
-Sinwar replaced deputy Hamas leader Ismail Haniyeh, who is expected to replace outgoing Qatar-based leader Khaled Meshaal in early-mid 2017.Fares Akram, “Hamas names shadowy militant as new leader in Gaza,” Associated Press, February 13, 2017, http://bigstory.ap.org/article/9854bb8c51b14fe29f52fb943c07c14a/hamas-names-top-militant-new-leader-gaza;
+Sinwar replaced deputy Hamas leader Ismail Haniyeh, who replaced outgoing Qatar-based leader Khaled Meshaal in May 2017.Fares Akram, “Hamas names shadowy militant as new leader in Gaza,” Associated Press, February 13, 2017, http://bigstory.ap.org/article/9854bb8c51b14fe29f52fb943c07c14a/hamas-names-top-militant-new-leader-gaza;

 Sinwar was arrested by Israeli authorities in 1988 for murdering Palestinian collaborators with Israel, and for his role in the capture and murder of two Israeli soldiers.
 He was sentenced in 1989 to four life sentences, and released in October 2011 as part of a prisoner swap of 1,000 Hamas prisoners for kidnapped Israeli soldier Gilad Shalit.
 Sinwar was one of the highest-ranking Hamas operatives to be released.“Terrorist Designations of Yahya Sinwar, Rawhi Mushtaha, and Muhammed Deif,” U.S. Department of State, September 8, 2015, http://www.state.gov/r/pa/prs/ps/2015/09/246686.htm;